Thanusan04/thanusan04/README.md

 ## 🏢 Internships

 - **Artificial Intelligence and Data Analytics Intern**
-  _Contributed to the development and deployment of machine learning models for real-world business use cases.
-Analyzed datasets, built predictive models, and collaborated with cross-functional teams to deliver actionable insights._
+  _Developed and deployed machine learning models for real-world use cases.
+Performed data preprocessing, analysis, and predictive modeling using Python and key ML libraries._

 - **UI/UX Design Intern**
-  _Designed intuitive user interfaces and user experiences for web and mobile applications.
-Conducted user research, created wireframes and prototypes, and worked closely with developers to ensure seamless implementation._
+  _Designed intuitive, user-focused interfaces for web and mobile applications.
+Created wireframes and prototypes, and collaborated with developers to ensure smooth implementation.._

 ---